-The SBC-490 offers two RS-232 serial ports.
+The SBC-492 offers two RS-232 serial ports.
 You can select the address for each port or disable it, using the BIOS Peripheral Setup program.

-The card mounting bracket holds the serial port connector for the one port, and the parallel port and serial port adapter kit (supplied with the card) holds the connector for the other port.
+The card mounting bracket holds the serial port connector for one port, and the parallel port and serial port adapter kit (supplied with the card) holds the connector for the other port.
 This lets you connect and disconnect cable after you install the card.
-The DB-9 connector on the top of the bracket is the first RS-232 port, COMA.
-The DB-9 connector on the adapter kit is the second serial port, COMB.
-The following sections tell how to make RS-232 connections.
+The DB-9 connector on the top of the bracket is the first RS-232 port, COM-A. The DB-9 connector on the adapter kit is the second serial port, COM-B. The following sections tell how to make RS-232 connections.

-RS-232 connections (COMA, COMB)
+RS-232 connections (COM-A, COM-B)

-The following table shows the pin assignments for the card's RS-232 port:
+The following table shows the pin assignments for the card's RS-232 ports:

-RS-232 c RS-232 connector pin assignment
+RS-232 RS-232 connector pin assignment

 Pin no. Signal

 1 DCD

 2 RX

-3 ТХ
+3 TX

 4 DTR

 5 GND

 6 DSR

 7 RTS

 8 CTS

 9 RI